Best Oaxaca Street Food: Know What To Eat & Where

 Final Thoughts on Oaxaca Street Food

-The state of Oaxaca is charming, and besides its cuisine, it is also well known for its Day of the Dead celebration and Mazunte turtles.
+The state of Oaxaca is absolutely charming, and besides its cuisine, it is also well known for its Day of the Dead celebration and Mazunte turtles.
 However, this onetime off-the-beaten path foodie destination is fast becoming one of the country’s culinary meccas.
-It’s definitely worth the trip!
+It’s definitely worth the trip—and the sooner the better!

-We’d love to hear what you think of our list!
+I’d love to hear what you think of our Oaxaca street food guide!
 Have you visited Oaxaca?
 If so, what did you think of Oaxaca cuisine?
-If not, what Oaxacan food are you looking forward to trying?
-Let us know in the comments section below!
+If you have not yet had the chance to sample some of the best Oaxaca street food, what Oaxacan food are you looking forward to trying?
+Please let us know in the comments section below.